Director, Office of Research Ethics and Integrity

 (b) Supervision of research students and staff

-- provide advice in all matters of good research practice consistent with this Code and the Code of Good Practice for Postgraduate Research Studies and Supervision at QUT
+- provide advice in all matters of good research practice consistent with the QUT Research Code and the Code of Good Practice for Postgraduate Research Studies and Supervision at QUT

-- ensure, as far as possible, the validity of research data obtained by a research student under their supervision.
+- have processes in place to ensure the validity of research data obtained by a research student under their supervision.

 Before disseminating research findings, researchers must give consideration to: